contao/docs/docs/manual/layout/templates/template-assets.en.md

 $GLOBALS['TL_JAVASCRIPT'][] = 'files/myfolder/custom.js|static';
 ```

-This implementation offers further options.
-For example, by specifying , the files `static`are added to or merged with the existing asset page layouts.
+This conversion offers further options.
+By specifying , for example, the files can `static`be added to the existing asset page layouts or combined.
 A detailed description of all options can be found in the developer documentation under [Adding CSS &amp; JavaScript Assets](https://docs.contao.org/dev/framework/asset-management/).